thinkshout/thinkshout/blog/_posts/2017-05-19-skipping-a-version-migrating-from-drupal-6-to-drupal-8-with-drupal-migrate.md

 ---
 I recently had the opportunity to migrate content from a Drupal 6 site to a Drupal 8 site.
 This was especially interesting for me as I hadn’t used Drupal 6 before.
 As you’d expect, there are some major infrastructure changes between Drupal 6 and Drupal 8.
 Those differences introduce some migration challenges that I’d like to share.

-The Migrate module is a wonderful thing.
+The [Migrate module](https://www.drupal.org/project/migrate) is a wonderful thing.
 The vast majority of node-based content can be migrated into a Drupal 8 site with minimal effort, and for the content that doesn’t quite fit, there are custom migration sources.
 A custom migration source is a small class that can provide extra data to your migration in the form of source fields.
 Typically, a migration will map source fields to destination fields, expecting the fields to exist on both the source node type and destination node type.
+We actually published an in-depth, [two-part blog series about how we use Drupal Migrate](https://thinkshout.com/blog/2017/01/using-google-docs-and-migrate-to-populate-your-drupal-site-part-1/) to populate Drupal sites with content in conjunction with Google Sheets in our own projects.

 In the following example, we are migrating the value of content_field_text_author from Drupal 6 to field_author in Drupal 8.
 These two fields map one-to-one: